debdeepbh/gtypist/lessons/esp.typ

  :
  :|Writing|.
 You may think of it as an enjoyable activity. |Writing!|
  :You may consider it an irksome chore. |Writing?| You may not think much :about it at all.
 Whatever your thoughts about it may be, the act of writing :is a process.
 When you engage in the @strong{writing process}, you gradually :learn what ideas you have about people and things.
 You then select ideas you :want to express.
 Finally you put the ideas you choose into words and :communicate them clearly to others.
  :
- :   Taken from #MacMillan English: Thinking and Writing Processes#
+ :Taken from #MacMillan English: Thinking and Writing Processes#

 G:LECCION_18